elastufka/SAX-XRS_figures/_posts/2021-03-19-Calculating-expected-AIA-flux.md

 {%include AIA_predicted_vs_obs_brightest.html %}

-Here, the loci curves given by the actual observed fluxes show EM about one order of magnitude greater than what is predicted based on the T and EM from the spectral fit.
+Here, the loci curves given by the actual observed fluxes in only a single pixel show EM about one order of magnitude greater than what is predicted based on the T and EM from the spectral fit for the whole flare!

 Now compare with a pixel not in the flare area: